 Our primary uses of cash are to fund working capital requirements, product development costs, operating expenses as well as strategic business and product acquisitions and repurchases of our common stock.
-Cash and cash equivalents were \$114.7 million, and \$52.8 million as of December 31, 2017 and December 31, 2016, respectively.
+Cash and cash equivalents were \$78.8 million, and \$114.7 million as of December 31, 2018 and December 31, 2017, respectively.

+For the year ended December 31, 2018, we realized net income of \$31.9 million.
+As of December 31, 2018, we had a working capital surplus of \$124.2 million.
 For the year ended December 31, 2017, we realized net income of \$51.9 million.
-As of December 31, 2017, we had a working capital surplus of \$141.4 million.
-For the year ended December 31, 2016, we realized net income of \$81.5 million.
-Although the Company has incurred significant losses since its inception in January 2007, we recently became profitable and have retained earnings of \$26.3 million as of December 31, 2017.

-We believe that future cash flows from operations will be sufficient to fund our currently anticipated working capital requirements.
+We believe that future cash flows from operations will be sufficient to fund our currently anticipated working capital requirements for at least the next twelve months.

-The Company expects to use future loans, if any, under the Credit Facility (described above under "Recent Developments"), for general corporate purposes and any strategic acquisitions.
+We expect to use future loans, if any, under the Credit Facility, for general corporate purposes and any strategic acquisitions.